GreaterMKEMeetup/redis-workshop/README.md

 tcp6       0      0 :::8080                 :::*                    LISTEN      9904/java
 ```
 If any of the above ports don't have a service listening on them, something went wrong.
 Check the following logs:
-/vagrant/frontend.log
 /vagrant/backend.log
+/var/log/nginx/error.log
 /var/log/redis/redis-server.log

 ## Networking
 The Vagrant file maps the following ports from the guest machine to the host machine.
-From your host machine, test the following URL in a browser: http://localhost:8000

-The Catopia website should be displayed.
+Proxy: localhost:8000
+Backend: localhost:8080
+Redis: localhost:6397

 ----
 # Good Job!